mhightower83/BacktraceLog/ReadMe.md

 The backtrace can be stored in DRAM or IRAM.
 The default is DRAM.
 To select IRAM add this option.

 ## `-DDEBUG_ESP_BACKTRACELOG_USE_RTC_BUFFER_OFFSET=96`
-Use with a DRAM or an IRAM log buffer.
-A backup copy of the log buffer is made to RTC memory at the specified word offset.
+When used with a DRAM or an IRAM log buffer, a backup copy of the log buffer is made to RTC memory at the specified word offset.
 "User RTC memory" starts at word 64.
 Specify a value of 64 or higher but lower than 192.
 If DEBUG_ESP_BACKTRACELOG_MAX is too large, the RTC buffer will be reduce to fit the available space.
 The RTC memory copy will persist across EXT_RST, sleep, and soft restarts, etc. For this option, EXT_RST and sleep are the added benefit.
 However, RTC memory will _not_ persist after pulsing the Power Enable pin or a power cycle.
 Depending on your requirements, you may want to reduce `DEBUG_ESP_BACKTRACELOG_MAX` to fit the space available or less if you need to store other data in the "User RTC memory".

 RTC memory 192 32-bit words total - data stays valid through sleep and EXT_RST
 ```